-In line with the Law (Article 257), the independence of the Distribution System Operator is ensured by having persons responsible for the Distribution System Operator management cannot participate in management bodies of vertically-integrated company which are directly or indirectly responsible for natural gas production, transport or supply as well as by taking measures which will secure that persons responsible for the Distribution System Operator management act professionally in order to provide their independence in operation.
+In line with the Law (Article 257), the independence of the Distribution System Operator is ensured by having persons responsible for the Distribution System Operator management cannot participate in management bodies of vertically-integrated company which are directly or indirectly responsible for natural gas production, transport or supply in order to secure that persons responsible for the Distribution System Operator management act professionally and independently in operation.
 In addition, Distribution System Operator should adopt decisions independently from vertically-integrated company in terms of funds necessary for operation, network maintenance and development if these are within the limits of the approved financial plan.
-Also, the Distribution System Operator which is a part of a vertically-integrated company is obliged to adopt the Compliance Programme for Non-Discriminatory Behaviour which includes measures for the prevention of discriminatory behavior, the method of monitoring the implementation of these measures and obligations of employees aiming at the achievement of set goals.
+Also, the Distribution System Operator which is a part of a vertically-integrated company is obliged to adopt the Compliance Programme for Non-Discriminatory Behaviour which includes measures for the prevention of discriminatory behaviour, the method of monitoring the implementation of these measures and obligations of employees aiming at the achievement of set goals.